-16. Critical Incident Reporting
+15. Critical Incident Reporting

-Contractor is required to submit Critical Incident reports to BHRS Quality Management (via fax # 650-525-1762) and the BHRS analyst (via fax # 650-802-6440) when there are unusual events including but not limited to: an accident, medication error, violence or significant injury requiring medical treatment of client, staff or member of the community, death of a client, police activity, 9-1-1 call, suicide attempt, or threat to the health or safety of client, staff or member of the community.
+Contractor is required to submit Critical Incident reports to BHRS Quality Management (via fax # 650-525-1762) and the BHRS analyst (via fax # 650-802-6440) when there are unusual events, accidents, medication errors, violence or significant injuries requiring medical treatment for clients, staff or members of the community.
 (Policy #93-11 and 45 C.F.R. § 164, subpart C, in compliance with 45 C.F.R. § 164.316.)

-Incident reports are confidential however discussion may occur with Contractor regarding future prevention efforts to reduce the likelihood of recurrence.
+The incident reports are confidential however discussion may occur with the Contractor regarding future prevention efforts to reduce the likelihood of recurrence.
 Contractor is required to participate in all activities related to the resolution of critical incidents.